Finding the Best Banks in Chicago

 For a more local feel, Chicagoans can turn to BMO Harris Bank, a subsidiary of our northern neighbor’s Bank of Montreal.
 Headquartered in Chicago, BMO Harris maintains 215 branches in Chicago’s metro area alone.
 Plus, you can access any of the 40,000+ Allpoint® ATMs in the country along with BMO Harris ATMs, for free.
 You can also find the bank online, on mobile and over the phone, so you can access your accounts and customer service wherever you are.

 The bank’s wide reach extends to its bank accounts, as well.
 Here, you can find three checking accounts, a savings account, a money market account and CDs ranging from one month to five years.
 You even have the option of opening a Step Rate CD which gives you a rate boost at certain intervals determined by the bank.
-A downside of BMO Harris savings accounts, including the BMO Harris Select Money Market®, is that they require high minimum deposits.
-These range from $100 to $1,000.
+A downside of BMO Harris savings accounts, including the BMO Harris Select Money Market®, is that they require a range of minimum deposits.
+These range from $25 to $5,000.
 Even higher deposits can get you better interest rates, though, to boost your savings.
 On the other hand, BMO Harris checking accounts require only $25 to open an account.

 Best Customer Service: Wintrust Bank